2026 Summer Camps

 -

 Become a steward of the land while connecting with farm animals and wildlife habitats!
-Every day features visual or performing arts, encouraging campers to learn and engage with the outdoor world creatively.
-Learn through:

 Animal Care: Meet and care for goats, pigs, chickens, rabbits, birds, and bees.